Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 3. Ask if they would be willing and able to care for the child.

-• Engage with the relative to explore the level of support they can provide to the family, including, but not limited to visits and placement.
+• Engage with the relative to explore the level of support they can provide to the family, including, but not limited to visits with the child, monitoring family time, and placement.

 4. Document the date the notification letter was given, each relative and NREFM's response and all CSW attempts made to contact relatives and NREFMs in the Contact Notebook.